Last updated August, 2020.

 Attribution on Photos For Class

-The images that come from Pixabay don’t require attribution because they’re Creative Commons Zero (this means you can do whatever you like with them).
+The images that come from Pixabay and Pexels don’t require attribution because they’re Creative Commons Zero (this means you can do whatever you like with them).
 However, attribution is always appreciated by creators and this is a topic that can spark an interesting classroom discussion.

 The attribution information is automatically included when you download any image from Photos For Class.
 The attribution appears as a caption below the image.